cdown/yturl/README.md

 # Examples

-Watch a video of Bill Gates jumping over a chair in the highest quality possible (`-q medium` is implicit, you may also want to look at mplayer's `-cache` option):
+Watch a video of Bill Gates jumping over a chair (`-q medium` is implicit, you may also want to look at mplayer's `-cache` option):

     mplayer "$(yturl 'http://www.youtube.com/watch?v=KxaCOHT0pmI')"